naftaliharris/for-x-in-datasets/README.md

     textual data...
 4. Improve the tools that test datasets for adherence to the specification.
 5. Build tools to help format datasets to adhere to the specification.
-6. Build tools to selectively download datasets so that you don't need to clone this whole repo just to work with a subset of its datasets.
+6. Write tools to selectively download datasets so that you don't need to clone this whole repo just to work with a subset of its datasets.